PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 - If `Type = A` then `Name` is a hostname and `Value` is the IP address for the hostname.
 Thus a Type A record provides the standard hostname-to-IP address mapping such as `(relay1.br.foo.com, 145.37.93.126, A)`
 - If `Type = NS` then `Name` is a domain (such as foo.com) and `Value` is the hostname of an authoritative DNS server that knows how to obtains the IP addresses for hosts in the domain.
 This is used to route DNS queries further along in the query chain, such as `(foo.com, dns.foo.com, NS)`
 - If `Type = CNAME`, then `Value` is a canonical hostname for the alias hostname `Name`.
 This record can provide querying hosts the canonical name for the hostname, `(foo.com, relay1.bar.foo.com, CNAME)`
 - If `Type = MX`, then `Value` is the canonical name of a mail server that has an alias hostname `Name` like `(foo.com, mail.bar.foo.com, MX)`.
-MX records allow the hostnames of mail servers to have simple aliases.
+MX records allow the hostnames of mail servers to have simple aliases

 If a DNS server is authoritative for a particular hostname, then the DNS server will contain a `Type A` record for the hostname.
-Even if a DNS server is not authoritative, it may contain a `Type A` record in its cache.
+Even if a DNS server is not authoritative, it may contain a `Type A` record in its cache

 If a server is not an authoritative for a hostname, then it will contain a `Type NS` record for the domain that includes the hostname, it will also contain a `Type A` record that provides the IP address of the DNS server in the `Value` field of the NS record

 ### DNS Messages
 The only two kinds of DNS messages are _query_ and _reply_.
-Both also have the same format,.
+Both also have the same format

 <p align="center">
   <img src="{{site.baseurl}}/assets/computer-networks/dnsMessage.png"  width="60%" height="40%">